-Residency artists who will be selected for Fall Residency period, will have a possibility to present their work for international community of artists, and researchers, who are participating in the annual RIXC Art Science Festival.
-Artists who will come for Spring time, will be encouraged to collaborate with local audiences.
+Residency artists who are selected for the period which overlays with the annual RIXC Art Science Festival (usually in Autumn, but in 2019 it will take place in July), will have a possibility to present their work for the international community of artists, and researchers, who are participating in the festival.
+Artists who will come for another time of year, will be encouraged to collaborate with local audiences.

-We also will offer them to develop more specific collaborations, such as for example, to meet with scientists from Solid State Physics institute, to collaborate with Riga Botanical Garden, to visit other art centers, give a lecture or workshop for art students from Liepaja University and/or Arts Academy, as well as to visit science and historic military sites (such as Irbene Radio telescope, Liepaja Warport) in Latvia, as well in Lithuania and Estonia.
-For resident artists we also will organize meetings with local artists, curators, journalists and critics.
+We also offer artists to develop more specific collaborations, such as for example, to meet with scientists from Solid State Physics Institute of the University of Latvia, to collaborate with Riga Botanical Garden, to visit other art centers, give a lecture or workshop for art students from Liepaja University and/or Art Academy of Latvia, as well as to visit science and historic military sites (such as Irbene Radio telescope, Liepaja Karosta (Warport)) in Latvia, as well in Lithuania and Estonia.
+For resident artists we are also organizing meetings with local artists, curators, journalists and critics.

-Artists will have free access to wifi internet, mediatheque as well as a space to work in a shared laboratory, which is equipped with digital production (MAC computers with graphic, video and sound editing software) and digital fabrication facilities (3D printer).
-For educational programme, workshops and/or exhibitions, RIXC offers two gallery spaces (73 m2 in Lencu street, and 109 m2 - in the previous RIXC Media Space, old town) - http://rixc.org/en/center/gallery/.
-RIXC will also offer its expertise and assistance to the artists during their residency.
+Artists have free access to WiFi internet, mediatheque as well as a space to work in a shared laboratory, which is equipped with digital production (Mac computers with graphic, video and sound editing software) and digital fabrication facilities (3D printer).
+For educational programme, workshops and/or exhibitions, RIXC offer a gallery space (36 m2 at Lencu iela 2, city center).
+RIXC also offers its expertise and assistance for the artists during their residency.

-If you have any question please don't hesitate to contact
+If you have any questions please don't hesitate to contact

 +371 67228478 (office)